 Does the word rom-com send chills down your spine?
 If you’re a true horror movie aficionado, you’re likely to dread venturing outside of your comfort zone of nightmarish creatures and serial killers out for blood.
 However, horror and romance don’t have to be mutually exclusive.
 You can enjoy the best of both worlds with romantic horror movies that blend together touching love stories with twisted tales of depravity and death.
-Just in time for Valentine’s Day, here are 17 romantic horror movies that will satisfy fans of the macabre and lovers of romance alike.
+Here are 17 romantic horror movies that will satisfy fans of the macabre and lovers of romance alike.